himanshu-pandey-git/KReplica/README.md

 KReplica is a DTO generator for KMM and Kotlin JVM.
 It runs automatically during Kotlin compilation.

-Also check out the new [website](https://kreplica.availe.io) for KReplica.
+Also check out the new [website](https://kreplica.availe.io) for KReplica (its documentation is more up-to-date than the README).

 ### Features: